 European Café by Sweet Couture, 207 Park Central East, a proud Art Walk sponsor, invites you to enjoy local art and wildly creative edibles.

 www.417EuropeanCafe.com (417) 942-5055 Open 7:30 a.m.-9 p.m.
 M-Th, 9 a.m.-11 p.m.
 F & Sat Note: European Café is a Night Owl Art Walk location: open until 11 p.m.

-The History Museum on the Square at the Fox Theatre, 157 Park Central Square, presents Memories of the Mother Road – Birthplace of Route 66 in November.
-Travel back in time on iconic Route 66 and learn about the places that put Springfield on the map.
-View gas pumps and neon signs and hear the music that recalls the original hamburger drive-in on the Mother Road.
+The History Museum on the Square at the Fox Theatre, 157 Park Central Square, presents its annual Windows at the Fox display featuring Crusin’ with Claus and its ongoing exhibit, Memories of the Mother Road – Birthplace of Route 66 Travel back in time on the iconic Route 66 and learn about the places that put Springfield on the map, plus holiday surprises on Route 66!
 Free Museum night during Art Walk.
 Regular admission applies for Second Saturday.
 (417) 831-1976 www.historymuseumonthesquare.org

 Hotel Vandivort, 305 E. Walnut St., a proud Art Walk sponsor, invites you to experience its unique atmosphere, original artworks and upscale dining at The Order.
 Open for First Friday and Second Saturday (417) 832-1515 www.hotelvandivort.com Note: Hotel Vandivort is an Early Bird and a Night Owl Art Walk location: Open 24-7-365